nerves-project-attic/nerves_system_ev3/README.md

 You will either need to buy a [console adapter](http://www.mindsensors.com/ev3-and-nxt/40-console-adapter-for-ev3) or build [one](http://botbench.com/blog/2013/08/15/ev3-creating-console-cable/) to use this port.

-Loading the `legoev3_ports` driver automatically disables the port.
-To leave it enabled, load the module with the `disable_in_port=1` option.
-To make this happen automatically without changing your code, add the file `/etc/modprove.d/ev3.conf` to your roofs overlay and add the line:
+Loading the `legoev3_ports` driver automatically disables the console port.
+Since we're working on the EV3 and it's not as easy to use as it should be, we've told the `legoev3_ports` module to not touch it.
+If you're on the EV3, you'll see the following line in `/etc/modprobe.d/ev3dev.conf`:

     options legoev3_ports disable_in_port=1

-See the `rootfs_additions` for updating or overriding this file.
+If you want to use port 1, you'll need to disable this.
+To do this, add a `/etc/modprobe.d/ev3dev.conf` to your project's `rootfs-additions`.
+If an empty file exists, it will override this default one, but I usually create a file with the line commented out so that I remember what the special line is.

 ## Supported USB WiFi devices